Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

 cf bind-service <app_name> <name_of_service>
 ```

-Now you should see the agent start up with your application and see it in your Teamserver as well.
+You should see the agent start up with your application and also see it in your Contrast UI.

 ## Contrast Service Broker Tile